 Russ sighs.
 “Yes.
 That was me.
-We were together until just a month ago.
+We were together until just a few months ago.
 Then one night she disappeared, I have no idea why–” His voice nearly breaks before he gets it under control.
 “I haven’t been able to find her.”

 “Do ya think she might have had a family emergency?
 Could she have gone home?”

 “No. I called her parents the day after she went missing.
 They hadn’t seen her.
 I called again a month ago, and they still didn’t know.”
 The sadness crosses Russ’s face again, lingers longer this time.
 “She wasn’t exactly on great terms with her parents.
 They didn’t approve of our– lifestyle.”

 Daniel’s eyes cut to the blonde woman, who has just come in with another Guinness for Daniel, and a glass of orange juice for Russ.
 He thinks he understands what the problem is with her parents.
 He reaches for the Guinness, then pauses.
 He’ll be no help at all if he gets pissed.